 25 February 2017.
-Shop Fog Linen's new jersey knit linen epitomizes soft, graceful comfort.
+Fog Linen's new jersey knit linen epitomizes soft, graceful comfort.
 After debuting in Japan last year, the line is in its first, stateside run.
 Four pieces make up the new collection: the Kei cardigan, the Jun top, the Remi dress, and the Mami pants.
-Featuring a delicate drape that hugs without clinging, the line has made a fast impression on us.
-The pieces can be casual or formal and can be worn belted for a closer fit.
+With a delicate drape that hugs without clinging, the line has made a fast impression on us.

-Though new to Shop Fog Linen, jersey knits have a long history starting in the Bailiwick of Jersey in the Channel Islands off the coast of France.
+Though new to Fog Linen, jersey knits have a long history starting in the Bailiwick of Jersey in the Channel Islands off the coast of France.
 In Jersey, the knits were first made from wool to serve as clothing for fishermen, and until the late 19th century, jersey knits were usually confined to undergarments like hosiery and underwear.
 However, in 1852, the French fashion house Rodier started developing jersey knits for fashionable wear, and in 1916, Coco Chanel threw herself (and jersey) into the spotlight with one of her first clothing collections.
-Chanel used jersey, still considered more appropriate for underthings, in a line of unstructured coats and matching skirts.
-She continued to raise jersey's profile by using it frequently in her iconic suits of the 1950s and 60s.
+The collection featured coats and skirts made with jersey, which was still considered more appropriate for underthings.
+Chanel continued to raise jersey's profile by using it frequently in her iconic suits of the 1950s and 60s.

-Today, jersey knits appear throughout our closets.
-Their staying power can be attributed to their silky, soft hand that makes them universally appealing and a pleasure to wear close to the skin.
-With Fog Linen's entry to the world of jersey, expect to find pieces that you'll look forward to wearing.
-Layered under a cardigan or over a slip, the jersey knit linen possesses the same wonderful qualities of linen with an everyday, easy elegance.
+These days, jersey knits appear throughout our closets.
+Their staying power is linked to their silky, soft hand that makes them a pleasure to wear close to the skin.
+With Fog Linen's jersey, expect to find four pieces you can look forward to putting on.
+Layered under a cardigan or over a slip, they possess the same wonderful qualities of linen with an everyday, easy elegance.

 Image: Kei cardigan